-For an additional amount for the "Office of Secretary", \$9,500,000.000, to remain tho available until expended, to provent, propare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers of specialty crops, producers that supply local food systems, including farmers markets, restaurants, and schools, and livestock ducers, including dairy producers: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Act of 1985.
+For an additional amount for the "Office of the Secretary", \$9,500,000,000, to romain available until expended, to provent, prepare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers impacted by coronavirus, including producers impacted systems, including farmers markets, restaurants, and schools, and livestock producers.
+Including dairy producers: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.